8 minute read

 Pointers to Data in Allen

-For example let’s look at SearchByTriplet.cu:
+For example, let’s look at SearchByTriplet.cu:

 __global__ void velo_search_by_triplet::velo_search_by_triplet(